top of page

 Q-137

 Front number plates are required for all National Championship Rounds.
 They may conform in size and shape to the outline provided by the fork tubes and yokes.
-Numbers must be a minimum of 3″ high with a 3/4″ stroke with colours as follows:
+Numbers are not required.
+The previous year champion (male and female) may run the #1 plate if they wish; no one else may run a number 1.

 Requirement of number plates for other events shall be at the discretion of each Region Sport Panel.